Afnan-Sultan/RF_subgraphILP/README.md

   * `$ python3 cli.py train config.json`
 * To train and test the model with fixed parameters list directly
   * `$ python3 cli.py test config.json`
-* The results are exported to a new file `results`
+* The results are exported to a new folder `results`
 * The results can be plotted using `manger/plots/main.py` where the figures will be exported to `figures` folder